EvelynZ10/cmfusion/README.md

-# cmfusion
+# Enhanced Multimodal Hate Video Detection via Channel-wise and Modality-wise Fusion.

-Enhanced Multimodal Hate Video Detection via Channel-wise and Modality-wise Fusion.
+The code will be released at a later date.